Srinivas-Natarajan/Heart-Arrhythmia-Classification/README.md

 ---

 ## Dataset
-The original datasets used are the MIT-BIH Arrhythmia Dataset and The PTB Diagnostic ECG Database that were preprocessed based on the methodology described in the paper below in order to end up with samples of a single heartbeat each and normalized amplitudes.
+The original datasets used are the <a href="https://www.physionet.org/content/mitdb/1.0.0/">MIT-BIH Arrhythmia Dataset</a> and The PTB Diagnostic ECG Database that were preprocessed based on the methodology described in the paper below in order to end up with samples of a single heartbeat each and normalized amplitudes.

 > Kachuee, M., Fazeli, S., & Sarrafzadeh, M. (2018).
 ECG Heartbeat Classification: A Deep Transferable Representation.
 2018 IEEE International Conference on Healthcare Informatics (ICHI). https://doi.org/10.1109/ichi.2018.00092 (https://arxiv.org/pdf/1805.00794.pdf)